Frequently Asked Questions: Code Enforcement

 How do I know if I have a violation on my Property?

 Another tool available is a door hanger, referred to as a “Sorry I Missed You.”
 This door hanger is used when an investigation is required and the violation or problem may not be clearly visible to the Inspector.
 The Inspector describes the possible problem on the door hanger.
-Additional, the Inspector’s name and phone number will be listed with a request that you call within a specified time.
-Because the violation is not clearly visible, and a complaint has been filed, the Inspector needs some method of letting the resident know that a possible violation may be on the property.
-Many times, just talking with the resident will resolve the complaint.
+Additionally, the Inspector’s name and phone number will be listed with a request that you call within a specified time.
+Because the violation may not be clearly visible, and a complaint has been filed, the Code Inspector needs some method of letting the resident know that a possible violation may be on the property.

 What happens if I have a violation?

-Once it has a violation has been observed, it is the intent of the Neighborhood Services Unit to have the resident/property owner come into voluntary compliance.
-To accomplish this, the resident is normally given 21 days to take whatever action is requested to correct the problem.
+Once it has a violation has been observed, it is the intent of Code Enforcement to have the resident/property owner come into voluntary compliance.
+To accomplish this, the resident is normally given 7 to 21 days to take whatever action is requested to correct the problem.
 The Inspector does have the choice of requesting correction in fewer days.
-An example of a quicker correction period would be a vehicle parking on and blocking the public sidewalk.
-There may be a request to correct the violation within 24 hours.
+An example of a quicker correction period would be a vehicle parking on and blocking the public sidewalk or a vehicle under repair left unattended on blocks or jack stands etc. There may be a request to correct these types of violations within 24 hours.

-On the 21st day, a follow-up inspection is conducted.
-If the violation is still on the property, and there is no one at home at the time of the follow-up, a “Sorry I Missed You” will be left at the front door asking the resident to call the Inspector.
+On the scheduled compliance date, a follow-up inspection is conducted.
+If the violation is still on the property additional informal and formal steps may be used to gain compliance.
+For instance, an attempt to contact responsible party may be made in person or via telephone and a “Sorry I Missed You” note or business card may be left at the front door asking the resident to call the Inspector.
+It is also possible that a civil court process may be initiated.

 What if the property is a rental?

-The second, longer method, for action to be started is by filing a long form complaint with the City Prosecutor.
-A report is filed with the City Prosecutor with the possible violations.
-The Prosecutor will review the case to determine if there is enough evidence to go forward with issuing charges.
-In the event the case proceeds, the property owner will be issued a subpoena to appear in court.
+A longer method, for action to be started is the filing of a long form complaint with the City Prosecutor requesting that the City Prosecutor review the case to determine if there is enough evidence to go forward with issuing criminal charges.
+In the event the case proceeds, the responsible party will be issued a subpoena to appear in court.
 The normal court proceedings will occur.

 What are the most common violations that occur within the City?

-- Grass and weeds in excess of 6” in height: All premises within the City shall be maintained in a neat and attractive manner.
+- Uncultivated Vegetation, Weeds or Grass in excess of 6" in height: All premises within the City shall be maintained in a neat and attractive manner.
 The responsible person of any residence is responsible for maintaining the entire premises, including abutting public ways, up to the curb and up to the center of any abutting alleys free of debris, litter, trash and weeds.
 Six inches in height is the height standard for any uncontrolled vegetation.

-- Fences and gates in disrepair: For the fence to serve its intended purpose, it must be maintained so the fence may screen, protect, secure.
+- Fences and gates in disrepair: For the fence to serve its intended purpose, it must be maintained so the fence may screen, protect and secure.

 - Right of Way Obstructions: The public streets, sidewalks and alleyways, must have clear accessibility to all who wish to use them.
 No plant, material, structure, fabrication, or vehicle may block the use of sidewalks or streets.
-This includes basketball standards, skateboard ramps, etc. Trees need to be trimmed 13.5 feet above the street or alleyway, 7 feet above the public sidewalk and any other plant material should not block the sidewalk.
+This includes basketball standards, skateboard ramps, etc. Trees must be maintained 13.5 feet above the street or alleyway and 7 feet above the public sidewalk.
+Other plant material should not block or obstruct any portion of the public sidewalk.

-The property owner is also responsible to ensure that any traffic control or directional sign that is upon their property is not obstructed from view by any plant, material, structure or fabrication.
+The property owner is also responsible to ensure that any traffic control or directional sign that abuts their property is not obstructed from view by any plant, material, structure or fabrication.

 - Green Swimming Pools: Especially with recent health concerns, green pools and ponds will be of special concern.
 All architectural pools, ponds, basins, fountains or any swimming pool or spa, or any body of water must be maintained and filtered to insure water does not become stagnate and become a health issue.